finos/FDC3/docs/api-bridging/spec.md

 After applying the `connectedAgentsUpdate` message, the newly connected desktop agent and other already connected agents are able to begin communicating through the bridge.

+#### Step 6.
+Disconnects

+Although not part of the connection protocol, it should be noted that the `connectedAgentsUpdate` message sent in step 5 should also be sent whenever an agent disconnects from the bridge to update other agents.
+If any agents remain connected, then the `channelState` does not change and can be omitted.
+However, if the last agent disconnects the bridge SHOULD discard its internal `channelState`, instead of issuing the update.